Health workers evacuate 31 'very sick' babies from Gaza's largest hospital

 Heavy clashes were reported in the built-up Jabaliya refugee camp in northern Gaza overnight into Sunday.
 “There was the constant sound of gunfire and tank shelling,” Yassin Sharif, who is sheltering in a U.N.-run hospital in the camp, said by phone.
 “It was another night of horror.”

-Dozens of people were killed in what witnesses described as an Israeli airstrike on a crowded U.N. shelter in the Jabaliya camp the day before, according to witnesses.
+Dozens of people were killed in what witnesses described as an Israeli airstrike on a crowded U.N. shelter in the Jabaliya camp the day before.
 AP photos from a local hospital showed more than 20 bodies wrapped in bloodstained sheets.

 The Israeli military, which has repeatedly called on Palestinians to leave northern Gaza, said only that its troops were active in the area “with the aim of hitting terrorists.”

 More than 11,500 Palestinians have been killed, according to Palestinian health authorities.
-Another 2,700 have been reported missing, believed buried under rubble.
+A further 2,700 have been reported missing, believed buried under rubble.
 The count does not differentiate between civilians and combatants; Israel says it has killed thousands of militants.

 HOSTAGES FOR AID